The Women's Cup: History

 Launched by OnSide Entertainment, FXE Futbol, and Agrinzonis Management Group in 2021, before the formation of a FIFA-organized club world championship similar to the men's FIFA Club World Cup, The Women's Cup was viewed to provide opportunities for prominent women's club teams from different confederations to compete against one another, and was seen as a stepping stone for the eventual formation of the FIFA Women's Club World Cup, similar to the then-active Women's International Champions Cup.

 The inaugural 2021 TWC was a four-team tournament which saw the hosts win in a dramatic shoot-out.
 TWC expanded to feature six North American, European, and Asian women's soccer teams competing for the championship in 2022.
 2023 was the first year to see a staging of The Women's Cup outside of the United States, and 2024 was the first year to see multiple stagings in the same calendar year with the introduction of the "Global Series", with the champions of each tournament slated to play against each other in February 2025 as a "final four".
 The first 2024 tournament, stylized as TWC Colombia, was played at Estadio Olímpico Pascual Guerrero in Cali, Colombia, and featured four teams: NJ/NY Gotham FC and Racing Louisville FC from the NWSL; and América de Cali and Deportivo Cali of the Colombian Women's Football League.
 It was held during the NWSL preseason and scheduled as two doubleheaders on February 27 and March 2.
-This was followed by TWC Louisville and TWC Kansas City, both held in summer.
+The series continued with the TWC Louisville and TWC Kansas City tournaments, both of which were held during the summer.